Edina Bakatue Festival

 MONDAY VIGIL

-TUESDAY THE RED LETTER DAY
+TUESDAY IS THE RED LETTER DAY

 The festival, with all its traditional pomp, grandeur,’ pageantry and unsurpassable natural gaiety and spontaneous jubilation end with a royal procession ending at the Omanhen’s Palace amidst instrumental and traditional drumming.